 2. LED Monitors

-LED monitors are great for viewing photos on your screen, as they do not use a lot of energy and they are affordable.
-They have the disadvantage of having less brightness than LCD monitors which can make it difficult to see details in dark scenes or in bright areas.
+LED monitors are great for viewing photos on your screen.
+They do not use a lot of energy and they are affordable.
+They have the disadvantage of having less brightness than LCD monitors.
+Which make it difficult to see details in dark scenes or in bright areas.

 Also Read: Best Gaming Monitor Under 300 in 2022